Fire Safety PSA: Grill Safety

-When Seconds Count: Henrico’s 911 Emergency Operations (Running Time: 18 minutes) — From medical emergencies to house fires, bank robberies to burglaries, when you need help and seconds count, you can count on Henrico’s 911 Emergency Communications Center.
+When Seconds Count: Henrico’s 911 Emergency Operations [Retired from Broadcast] (Running Time: 18 minutes) — From medical emergencies to house fires, bank robberies to burglaries, when you need help and seconds count, you can count on Henrico’s 911 Emergency Communications Center.
 Join HCTV as we explore what happens when people in distress call for emergency help, and how the trained professionals on the other end of the line quickly kick in to action.

 When the Smoke Clears: Fire Scene Investigators [Retired from Broadcast] (Running Time: 24 minutes) — Fires happen every day; some are accidents, and some aren’t.
 HCTV rides along with Henrico’s highly motivated fire investigative team as they tackle actual fire scenes to determine whether arson occurred.
 See the investigators sift through scores of ash and debris to find the fire’s origin, and learn about the trials and tribulations of these firefighters you don’t usually see — the ones investigating and arresting arsonists.

 Working Partnership, A: Canines in the County [Retired from Broadcast] (Running time: 23 minutes) — Join HCTV for a look at pets, their owners and breeders.
 We’ll cover everything from police patrol dogs, bomb and drug detection dogs, seeing eye dogs, companion/therapy dogs, dog health and more.